arifsetyawan/keysto/README.md

 # keysto

-is a humble library to transform javascript object. currently supported is :
+is a humble library to transform javascript object `key`. currently supported is :
 - snake case
 - camel case